Iguazu – the boundary river

 Local Guarani Indians tell the following legend about the creation of Iguazu Falls:

 Guarani people sacrificed every year a beautiful virgin to the M’Boi – a Serpent God of Iguazu River.
 Girls were bred to be sacrificed and people were used to this – no one objected.

 Once lived a beautiful girl Naipí.
 She loved Tarobá – a warrior of the neighboring tribe.

 Naipí walked along Iguazu River and M’Boi saw her reflection in the water and fell in love with her.
 God demanded that Naipí should be sacrificed and the elders of her tribe were too frightened to object.

-M’Boi became furious and split the earth in front of canoe.
-The boat with two lovers fell down the spill of river.
+M’Boi became furious and split the earth in front of the canoe.
+The boat with two lovers fell down the spill of the river.
 Naipí was turned into large rock.
 Tarobá survived the fall by jumping out of the boat before the falls.
 He saw the transformation of her beloved girl below the fall and rushed towards her… and was turned into a palm tree on the precipice.

 Tarobá and Naipí were separated forever – but in sunny days (and clear nights) there is a rainbow from the palm tree to the rock.

 Iguazu Falls are included in the following list: